ietf-wg-avtcore/draft-ietf-avtcore-rtp-haptics/Draft/WG draft/draft-ietf-avtcore-rtp-haptics.md

 ## Payload Structures

-Two different types of RTP packet payload structures are specified.
-The single unit payload structure contains a single MIHS unit.
-The fragmented unit payload structure contains a subset of a MIHS unit.
+Three different types of RTP packet payload structures are specified.
+A single unit packet contains a single MIHS unit in the payload.
+A fragmentation unit contains a subset of a MIHS unit.
+An aggregation packet contains multiple MIHS units in the payload.
 The unit type (UT) field of the RTP payload header {{figure-transmission-type}} identifies both the payload structure and, in the case of a single unit structure, also identifies the type of MIHS unit present in the payload.

-Editor's Note:  consider if it would be useful to add the ability to aggregate multiple MIHS units in a single RTP payload - for instance, to aggregate multiple MIHS units with different layer values into a single RTP payload .

 ~~~~~~~~~~
 Unit     Payload   Name